-Here are 10 things to do if you visit Düsseldorf
+Here are 10 things to do in Düsseldorf

 1. Go to Christmas Markets

 You of course need to visit during Christmas Market season to do this.
-Düsseldorf has several Christmas Markets.
+Düsseldorf has several Christmas Markets, and we quite like all of them.
 The main ones are located in the Altstadt (Old Town) and are walking distance from each other so you can easily taste all the different varieties of Glühwein (the best winter drink hands-down) on offer.

 2. Taste and buy mustard at the Düsseldorfer Löwensenf Museum